yousefelassal/quote-cron/README.md

 > To keep your secret is wisdom; but to expect others to keep it is folly.

 > All I required to be happy was friendship and people I could admire.

+> He that is giddy thinks the world turns round.